bradfrost/atomic-design/chapter-3.md

 This is Mustache code, in case the double curly braces ({% raw %}`{{}}`{% endraw %}) that look like little mustaches didn't give it away.
 The greater than symbol (`>`) is Mustache's way of telling Pattern Lab "hey, I want you to include an atom pattern called "thumbnail".
 Pattern Lab will go searching through its folders of patterns to find an atom named "thumbnail".

 {% include figure.html src="../images/content/pattern-lab-file-structure.png" caption="This is what Pattern Lab's default patterns folder structure looks like.
-You can name and categorize these folders however you'd like, even removing the names 'atoms', 'molecules', 'organisms', and so on.
-The most important thing is to establish naming & categorization that is most clear for your team." %}
+You can name and categorize these folders however you'd like, even removing the labels 'atoms', 'molecules', and 'organisms'.
+The most important consideration is to establish naming & categorization that is most clear for your team." %}

 Now that we know what an include looks like, let's put it into practice and take a look at a few patterns from a website I helped make for Time Inc. Here was one reusable pattern we designed: